Why boycott Elsevier?

 2. Using a version of path coupling for the unitary group due to Oliveira, we can show that random circuits of exponential length (i.e. poly(dn) gates) are t-designs for all t.
 In other words, the resulting distribution over the unitary group is approximately uniform in whatever natural distance measure you like (for us, we use Wasserstein (earthmover) distance).
 This is what we intuitively expect, since constructing an arbitrary unitary requires poly(dn)gates, so one might guess that applying a similar number of random gates would give something approximately uniform.

 4. For this theorem to apply, we need the certain projectors to approximately commute.
-This involves a technical calculation of which the key idea is that the t! permutations of t D-dimensional systems are approximately orthogonal (according to the Hilbert-Schmidt inner product) when t ll sqrt{D}.
+This involves a technical calculation of which the key idea is that the t! permutations of t D-dimensional systems are approximately orthogonal (according to the Hilbert-Schmidt inner product) when $latex t ll sqrt{D}$.
 Here t comes from the number of moments we are trying to control (i.e. we want a t-design) and D is the dimension of the smaller block that we know we have good convergence on.
 In this case, the block has O(log n) qudits, so D = poly(n).
 If we choose the constant in the O(log n) right, then D will dominate t and the overall circuit will be a t-design.

 Whenever I talk about t designs, I get a lot of skeptical questions about applications.
 One that I think is natural is that quantum circuits of size nk given access to a black box unitary U can’t tell whether U was drawn from the Haar measure on the full unitary group, or from a

 nO(k) design.
 (This is described in our paper.)
-The proof of this is based on another general application, which is that t designs give concentration of measure, similar to what you get from uniformly random unitaries, but with the probability of a quantity being far from its expectation decreasing only as D^{-t}, where D is the dimension of the system.
+The proof of this is based on another general application, which is that t designs give concentration of measure, similar to what you get from uniformly random unitaries, but with the probability of a quantity being far from its expectation decreasing only as $latex D^{-t}$, where D is the dimension of the system.

 Next, Ashley Montanaro spoke about